 A cool feature that I haven’t seen on any other grill is a digital fan that will pump air where you need it, allowing you to precisely heat or cool off the chamber.
 It’s excellent for temperature control!
 This Masterbuilt design gets it up to 700 degrees in 15 minutes.
 The grill also features a massive 1,050 square cooking inches when you add in the two warming and smoking racks, so it can hold a lot of grilled food, like seven racks of ribs or 67 sausage links.

 Dimensions (LxWxH): 61 x 33 x 52.2 inches | Cooking Area: 1,050 square inches | Weight: 231 pounds

 Best for the Entertainer: Weber 37-Inch Ranch Kettle Charcoal Grill

 What We Like: Plenty of cooking space, rust-resistant exterior, strong performance

 What We Don't Like: Difficult to clean grate

 Regularly cater for big parties?
 This is the Weber grill for you!
 Its massive surface area allows you to grill almost anything.
 This grill features all the goods of a Weber grill but is just bigger.
 Much bigger!

-A 1,104-square inch cooking surface translates to a 37.5-inch diameter grill.
+A 1,104-square inch cooking surface translates to 55 4-ounce burgers being cooked at once.
 It still features Weber’s stainless-steel premium hinged grates and porcelain-enameled lid.
 This lid does slide to the back, so you don’t have to lay on the ground or quickly find the hook to attach it to your grill.
 There are tool hooks on the side of the grill for your convenience, though.